wajdialjedaani/smartparking/README.md

  that is displayed to the end user.
 They can do this by updating the information using the "Update Parking Slot Info" feature for a specific parking station.
 This provides real-time information about available parking slots for that particular parking station.

+FunctionalRequirements:
+ S.No Name Description
+ 1 RegisteringUser
+ ● Users can register with smart parking to access the dashboard.
+ ● For registration,user need tofill
+ aformthatincludesemail
+ address, first name, last name, role and password.

+ 2 Login
+ ● Users can log in with credentials to access a custom dashboard.
+ ● Admin user save additional privileges to update parking lot information through the dashboard.

+ 3 ManageParking
+ Station
+ ● Admincancreate,update and delete parking stations by providing relevant information

+ 4 Smart parking such as location, capacity, and any specialized slots.
+ 5 ManageParking Options
+ ● Parkingslotsarecategorized and displayed based on different criteria such as location, capacity, and user groups.
+ 6 ManageParkingData
+ ● Admin can manage the entry of parking information, including adding, updating,or removing parking lot details.